 Yyteri beach is part of the internationally acknowledged Natura and nature conservation area.
 The land area of Yyteri beach is owned by the City of Pori and it comprises the beach area, two toilets, wooden footpaths along the beach, stairs in the beach area, the entrance area to the beach along with the barbeque area and carpark.
 The total recreation area is around 39 hectares.
 Yyteri is open every day of the year, not just in the summer.

 The board displaying the water quality information is on the outside wall of the changing rooms by the entrance to the beach.

-Between 15 June and 15 August, there is a lifeguard at the beach daily at 12-18.
+Between 15 June and 15 August, there is a lifeguard at the beach daily.

 During the summer season, the changing rooms and toilets are open daily at 10-21.

-The barbeque area by the entrance to the beach is open during the summer season 2018, and wood will be provided.
+The barbeque area by the entrance to the beach is open during the summer season of 2021, and wood will be provided.